+The school is currently full in all year groups (November 2017).
+There is a waiting list in place at present for all year groups.
 If you have any queries regarding admissions to our school please contact Mrs Clayson in the School Office on 01604 665860.

 |i.
-Pupils in public care or previously looked after but immediately after being looked after became subject to an adoption, residence/child arrangements order or special guardianship order|
+Pupils in public care or previously looked after but immediately after being looked after became subject to an adoption, or a child arrangements order or special guardianship order|

 |ii.
 Pupils living within the area defined below* with an older brother or sister** continuing at the school at the time of admission of the younger child.|

 |iv.
-Pupils who live closer to the preferred school than any other school*.
+Pupils who live closest to the preferred school within the defined area*|

-- Pupils with an older brother or sister continuing at the school at the time of admission of the younger child.|
+|v.
+Pupils with an older brother or sister **continuing at the school at the time of admission of the younger child.|

 Breakfast & After School Club Admissions